travelgateX/documentation-site/content/travelgatex/reference/objects/DestinationData.md

   "requireby": [
     {
       "name": "Location",
-      "description": "Indicates the location of the hotel.", "url": "/travelgatex/reference/objects/location"
+      "description": "Indicates the location of the hotel", "url": "/travelgatex/reference/objects/location"
     },
     {